kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

   KubeStellar to use.
 When using a specific version, include the leading "v".
 The default is the latest regular release, and the value "latest" means the same thing.
-- `--kcp-version $version`: specifies the kcp release to use.
+- `--kcp-version $version`: specifies the space provider's release to use.
 The default is the one that works with the chosen release of KubeStellar.
 - `--openshift $bool`: specifies whether to the hosting cluster is an OpenShift cluster.
 The default value is `false`.
-- `--endpoint-address $domain_name:$port`: specifies where an Ingress controller or OpenShift router is listening for incoming TLS connections from external (to the hosting cluster) clients of kcp and KubeStellar.
+- `--endpoint-address $domain_name:$port`: specifies where an Ingress controller or OpenShift router is listening for incoming TLS connections from external (to the hosting cluster) clients of the space provider and KubeStellar.
 - `--os $OS`: specifies the operating system to use in selecting the executables to download and install.
 Choices are `linux` and